claudiocapitao/bookadoc-20x/README.md

 - Download repo
 - Inside the repo folder do "npm i" or "yarn install"
-- Now you can start checking how the app looks like :)
+- Now you can start checking what the app looks like :)

 ## Folder and File structure in the repo

 The "src" folder contains the following folders:

-- Assest: contains images (icons and photos) for the app
+- Assets: contains images (icons and photos) for the app
 - Atoms: Very basic reusable components
-- components: This folder contains the the Components that will be rendered on the web app.
-Inside is possible to find each page folder and sometimes it could contain additionall accessory components
+- components: This folder contains the Components that will be rendered on the web app.
+Inside is possible to find each page folder and sometimes it could contain additional accessory components
-- Molecules: Components built using Atoms and built with the pourpose to have complex componnents that can be reusable for different situations
+- Molecules: Components built using Atoms and built with the purpose to have complex components that can be reusable for different situations
-- Styles: Conatins some helper files for: (1) color definition; (2) Sections and Container styled components that can be reused for page layouts
+- Styles: Contains some helper files for (1) color definition, (2) Sections and Container styled components that can be reused for page layouts

 Other relevant files:

-- App.js: contains the routes definiitions for the App
+- App.js: contains the route definitions for the App

 ## How does the app look like

-The app is divided in a few pages:
+The app is divided into a few pages:

-- Landing page
+- Landing page (LandingPage.js -> "/")
-- Treatment section: the user can select a treatment and will be directed to the treatment specific page
+- Treatment section (TreatmentSelection.js -> "/treatment-selection"): the user can select a treatment and will be directed to the treatment-specific page
-- Book appointment: the user can book a doctor and date for the specific treatment selected before
+- Book appointment (BookAppointment.js -> "book-appointment/:treatment"): the user can book a doctor and date for the specific treatment selected before
-- Final form submission: where the user types user information and registers for the app
+- Final form submission (FinalFormSubmission.js -> "/final-form-submission"): where the user types user information and registers for the app
-- Success page: Where the user know that the appointment was registered and the user can decide to start the proccess again
+- Success page (SuccessPage.js -> "/success-page"): Where the user knows that the appointment was registered and the user can decide to start the process again
-- Design system: can be found in '/design-system'.
-Not accesible to the user.
+- Design system (DesignSystem.js -> "/design-system"): Not accessible to the user.
 It is possible to see most of the design elements used in the app

 ## Atoms folder

-- Button: primary and secunday
+- Button: primary and secondary
 - Checkbox: checkbox and possibility to give a text
-- Dropdown: recives an array of elements and shows them after opening
+- Dropdown: receives an array of elements and shows them after opening
 - InputField: accepts different types of inputs
-- Text: general atomic element to use text and be able to modify text
+- Text: the general atomic element to use text and be able to modify text
-- Title: colection of H1 to H6 elements created with styled-compoents
+- Title: collection of H1 to H6 elements created with styled-components

-## Design System page - '/design-system'

-In this page is possible to see most of the basic units created for the app.